-It is still possible to enter into a Debtstroyer Agreement while you are on Centrelink benefits, as long as you can afford the negotiated repayment amount.
+Yes, you can enter a Debtstroyer Agreement while you are on Centrelink benefits.
+As long as you can afford the negotiated repayment amount.

 Any unsecured debts can be included in a Debtstroyer Agreement.
 These include credit cards, personal loans, utility bills and tax debts.
-Debtstroyer Agreements can also renegotiate your unsecured debts to fit in with a mortgage refinance or debt consolidation.
+Debtstroyer Agreements can also renegotiate your unsecured debts to fit in with a mortgage refinance or debt consolidation loan.

 You will pay one regular repayment into a trust account and the funds will be distributed to your creditors according to the terms of your Debtstroyer Agreement.